StackingProdigy53/lithium-browser/README.md

 ## Downloads
 > [!NOTE]
-> Helium is still in beta, so unexpected issues may occur.
+> Lithium is still in beta, so unexpected issues may occur.
 We are not responsible for any damage caused by usage of beta software.

 Best way to download Lithium is to open [lithium.computer](https://lithium.computer/) on your computer.